CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 [^m-h-shortsummary]: Except if the new site is a haven then you draw based on the site of origin instead.
 See the [Movement/Hazard Phase](/rulesarchive/the-wizards-limited#movementhazard-phase) in the Full Turn Summary.
 [^typo]: A typographical error in the original text.
 [^healallies]: Allies at a Haven also heal from wounded to tapped.
 This is because allies are characters for purposes of combat and so allies count as characters for purposes of being wounded in combat and for purposes of healed for combat.
+[^still-wounded]: A character taking the -3 modification to prowess will still be wounded if the strike against that character is successful (i.e., the modified roll against the strike is lower than the strike's prowess).